Music Comeptition Guidelines

 Prizes & Awards

-1. 2024 AVIMC music competition offers winners’ recital in Weill Recital Hall at Carnegie Hall in NYC, all prize winners will be invited.
+1. The 2025 AVIMC music competition offers winners’ recital in Weill Recital Hall at Carnegie Hall in NYC or Kennedy Arts Center in Washington D.C., all prize winners will be invited.

 3. Certificate of recognition of teachers.